chavacava/dbc4go/README.md

 Contracts are embedded into comments, therefore code annotated with contracts is valid GO code.

+This project uses contracts itself!
+Check the source code and the `Makefile` to see how.

 ## Available directives to write contracts

 ### `@requires`